Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 This determines whether a social plan is required, the duration of the consultation and the labour authority’s level of intervention.
 To prevent employers from bypassing the 10-employee threshold over 30 days, if 10 employees were individually dismissed over a three-month period or if 18 employees were dismissed over a 12-month period, any new redundancy will be deemed collective.

 Employees are protected from dismissal from their first day of employment.
 In the case of unfair dismissal, an employee is entitled to financial compensation of up to six months’ salary if he or she has been employed with a larger employer for two years.

 Employee representatives and pregnant employees enjoy additional protection.
 The termination of employee representatives is subject to the labour inspector’s approval.
-Pregnant employees are protected against dismissal from the date that the employer is informed of the pregnancy to at least four weeks after the end of the maternity leave.
+Pregnant employees and the second parent are protected against dismissal from the date that the employer is informed of the pregnancy to 10 weeks after the end of the maternity leave.